 rep firm – Ad sales partner specializing primarily in single-site sales.

-responsive display ads (RDAs) – An ad format for Google Ads, where marketers enter text and visual elements, and Google combines the elements in various ways to fit available ad space and optimize performance.
+responsive display ad (RDA) – An ad format for Google Ads, where marketers enter text and visual elements, and Google combines the elements in various ways to fit available ad space and optimize performance.

-responsive search ads (RSAs) – A text ad format for Google Ads, where marketers enter up to 15 headlines and 4 description lines, and Google tests different combinations to see which perform better.
+responsive search ad (RSA) – A text ad format for Google Ads, where marketers enter up to 15 headlines and 4 description lines, and Google tests different combinations to see which perform better.

 retargeting – An advertising targeting method where ads are targeted to users who have previously visited your site, or taken some action on your site.

-ROAS (Return On Ad Spend) – An advertising metric that measure the relationship of revenue to ad spend, expressed as a percentage of ad spend.
+ROAS (Return On Ad Spend) – An advertising metric that measures the relationship of revenue to ad spend, expressed as a percentage of ad spend.

 ROI (return on investment) – The ratio of profits (or losses) to the amount invested.